 The natural history for BPPV is for spontaneous remission but with a high chance of recurrence (approximately 50% at five years).
 Where the posterior semicircular canal is involved, approximately a third of patients' symptoms will remit within a week compared with a half of those with horizontal semicircular canal involvement, related to ease of self-clearing of debris into the utricle.

-BPPV is considered 'benign' but may increase the risk of falls and injuries and make some occupations impossible (eg, airline pilot).
-Frequent episodes of vertigo may diminish quality of life; treatment is effective and it should be actively treated.
+BPPV is considered 'benign' but may increase the risk of falls and injuries and make some occupations impossible - eg, airline pilot.
+Frequent episodes of vertigo may diminish quality of life; treatment is effective and the condition should be actively treated.

 Glasziou P, Bennett J, Greenberg P, et al; The Epley manoeuvre - for benign paroxysmal positional vertigo.
 Aust Fam Physician.
 2013 Jan-Feb42(1-2):36-7.